Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

-Remark~\ref{Cor:Derivative} assumes spectral symmetry of \(L\), which generally does not always hold.
-However, as illustrated in Figure~\ref{fig:eigenvalues_and_gcn_risk_cora_squirrel}, the spectra of real-world graphs such as Cora and Squirrel are approximately symmetric.
+Since the derivative of the generalisation error with respect to homophily has complex dependencies, we investigate its sign numerically.
+Refer to Appendix \ref{Ap:cor42} for the explicit derivative expression and solver queries. \begin{remark}\textbf{Sign of the Derivative of Generalisation Error. } Consider graphs with a symmetric spectrum i.e., if \( \lambda \) is an eigenvalue, then so is \( \lambda_{\max} - \lambda \), where \( \lambda_{\max}\) is the largest eigenvalue of \(L\), and the eigenvalue \(1\) has multiplicity \(n-d\). \textbf(i) if \( \lambda_{\max} = 2 \) and \(c>0.1\) then \(\displaystyle \frac{dR_{\text{GCN}}}{dq} < 0. \) \textbf(ii) if \textbf{\( \lambda_{\max} < 2\)}, then, for sufficiently small values of \( c \) (depending on \( 2-\lambda_{\max} \)), \(\displaystyle \frac{dR_{\text{GCN}}}{dq} > 0. \) \end{remark} Remark~\ref{Cor:Derivative} assumes spectral symmetry of \(L\), which generally does not always hold.
+However, as illustrated in Figure~\ref{fig:eigenvalues_and_gcn_risk_cora_squirrel}, the spectra of real-world graphs such as Cora and Squirrel are approximately symmetric, and the eigenvalue \(1\) has a large multiplicity.
 For Cora, where \(\lambda_{\max}=2\), the generalisation error in Corollary \ref{gen-err} decreases with increasing homophily \(q\).
-For Squirrel, which also has an approximately symmetric spectrum but \(\lambda_{\max} < 2\), the error neither decreases nor increases monotonically, since the term \(\frac{n\sigma^2}{n_{\text{train}}}\) is not sufficiently small.
-Additional experiments, including an ablation on the noise level with \(\frac{n\sigma^2}{n_{\text{train}}} \in \{0.1, 0.01, 0.001,0.0001\}\) are provided in Appendix~\ref{Ap:homo_exp}, along with results on other GNN architectures.
+For Squirrel, which also has an approximately symmetric spectrum but \(\lambda_{\max} < 2\), the error neither decreases nor increases monotonically, since the term \(c\) is not sufficiently small.
+Additional experiments, including an ablation on the noise level are provided in Appendix \ref{Ap:homo_exp}, along with results on other GNN architectures.
 Consequently, our spectral definition effectively captures the distinction between homophilic and heterophilic settings, even when the assumptions are only approximately satisfied.